snggeng/wdi-sg-10/README.md

 ## Licensing
-0. All content is licensed under a CC­BY­NC­SA 4.0 license.
+0. All content is licensed under a CC­-BY-­NC-­SA 4.0 license.
 0. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.